What is Littleton Youth Sports/Littleton Thunder baseball?

 Baseball requires significant preparation and practice.
 Vacations during the season are highly discouraged.
 Depending upon individual team rules, playing time may be impacted by the vacation.
 You are encouraged to schedule your vacations prior to or after the season or during the times that the league will not have games to avoid playing time impacts.

 What is the refund policy?

 Full refunds will be issued if Littleton Youth Sports is unable to place the registrant on a team.
-Refunds, less a $20.00 processing fee, will be granted if the player 1) sustains a season ending injury prior to the start of the practice season, or 2) player moves from the territory prior to the start of the practice.
-In the event the player changes his mind about participating in baseball prior to the first game, a refund of 75% of the registration fee will be processed.
-No refunds will be granted after the first game.
-Please refer to the “Refund Policy” on the Littleton Youth Sports homepage.
+Refunds, less a $50.00 processing fee, will be granted if the player 1) sustains a season ending injury prior to the start of the practice, or 2) player moves from the territory prior to the start of the practice.
+No refunds will be granted after the first practice wether the player participates in the first practice or not.

 How can I apply for a scholarship?

 Please refer to the Littleton Youth Sports “Scholarship Policy” on our website.

 *Note* Scholarships are not available for any player in AAA/Majors/14’s play unless approved by the baseball coordinators.
 Extreme cases only will be considered.